TheCheapestPixels/rolesrulesrolls/README.md

 TODO
 ----

-* A good default rule for choosing actions needs to be put into place;
-  see `examples/bleeding_edge/main.py:use_main_hand`.
 * When the rules need input from the enveloping game, a request should be made, and it being answered should resume rule execution.
 This could be done using a callback in the state, or maybe by using